pomeg-letterbombers/pokemon-ace-notes/docs/faq.md

 [*Using group selection to mass clear invisible bad eggs and ghost data*](#using-group-selection-to-mass-clear-invisible-bad-eggs-and-ghost-data) for more information.

+#### You made a mistake in the ACE setup itself

+Usually, this can be attributed to the wrong ACE species and/or moves, as well as other bootstraps associated with the set up.

-## How can I delete bad eggs and/or unwanted glitch Pokémon?
+### How can I delete bad eggs and/or unwanted glitch Pokémon?

 There are multiple methods to do this, each will be covered one by one.

-### Using reverse Battle Tower cloning to delete Pokémon and bad eggs
+#### Using reverse Battle Tower cloning to delete Pokémon and bad eggs

 <div class="admonition note" markdown="block">
 <p class="admonition-title" markdown="span">Note</p>